My Rental Car Has Broken Down – What Next?

 Pull Over to The Side

 You may have just rented the cleanest car available, but there's little you can do to avoid a tire puncture.
 Pull over to the side of the road if you find your vehicle has a puncture.
 If you choose to continue driving with a puncture, you risk significant damage to the wheel rims, suspension, and other key components of the car.
 If you're confident in your mechanic abilities, a simple switch will get you back on the road quickly.
 If you're not sure or don't want to get your hands dirty, simply contact your rental company's roadside assistance team, and they'll be able to assist you.
 Quick Lease Rent A Car provides 24-hour roadside support, so no matter what your car problem is, we'll be there to help as soon as possible.

-As stated previously, if you do find that something is wrong with your vehicle, the first thing you should is not panic.
-Pullover the car to a safe place and try to work out what exactly went wrong.
-Most modern vehicles will explain the meaning behind the warning light.
-If you are unable to identify the exact problem, bring your car back to your accommodation and give a call to your rental provider.
+As previously stated, the first thing you should do if you discover something is wrong with your rental car is not to worry.
+Pull over to a safe location and try to figure out what went wrong.
+The meaning of the warning light is usually explained in most modern cars.
+If you are unable to pinpoint the exact problem, return your car to your lodging and contact your rental company.

 Contact the Rent A Car

 While the chances of this occurring in Dubai are slim, it is nonetheless possible.
 If a chipped stone causes damage to your rental car's windshield, pull over and assess whether the damage is severe enough that you can no longer drive.
 As with the other issues, contact your rental company as soon as possible if this occurs.

 Try to get the car or SUV to a safe location if it has completely broken down and is not working at all.
 If that isn't possible, turn on your hazard lights to keep yourself and others on the road safe.
 During such events, we at Quick Lease Rent A Car provides our customers with a replacement.